blocky/adlr/README.md

 **The ADLR project offers no legal advice or license compliance guarantee.
 It is your responsibility to ensure compliance with licenses you interact with**

 # Overview
-## License Lock
+## ADLR's License Lock
 ADLR creates a license lock file.
 This is a readable and manually edittable json file of your directly imported golang dependencies and their licenses.
-It is much like a `go.mod`, and you can save this file in your version control system to help monitor imports and their licenses.
+It is much like a `go.mod`, and you can save this file in your version control system.
+Some benefits of this:

-## Distributable Inclusion
++ monitor imports' licenses
++ include your dependency licenses in your distributable

+## ADLR and Distributables
-Serialize the contents of the license lock file and include it in your distributable for a license information command.
-Serialize the lock file, save it in a golang variable with the golang `-ldflags` flag, and deserialize for printout.
+Include your license lock file contents in your distributable for an easy license information command
+1. Serialize the lock file
+2. Pass to a variable in your code with the `-ldflags` build flag
+3. Deserialize for license information command(s)

 An example of this is built in to the repo.
 See `Makefile`, `sh/build.sh`, and the `cmd/` folder for details.
 Or test out ADLR's `about license(s)` commands with `make build`.

 # ADLR Process
 ## Your Golang Module buildlist